digitalmerekato/aws-cloudformation-wordpress-workshop/README.md

 ```

 ## Part 4: Deploy the Wordpress CF Temlate

+#### AWS Console > Services > CloudFormation
+- Click on Create Stack
+- Select Upload a template to Amazon S3 and click Next
 - Make sure you are using the correct region

 ### Specify Details